linux-system-roles/network/README.md

 The ethtool settings allow to enable or disable various features.
 The names correspond to the names used by the `ethtool` utility.
-Depending on the actual kernel and device, changing some features might not be supported.
+Depending on the actual kernel and device, changing some options might not be supported.

 ```yaml
   ethtool: